OPS-E2E-PPE/edge-developer/microsoft-edge/progressive-web-apps/xbox-considerations.md

 keywords: progressive web apps, PWA, Edge, Windows, UWP, Xbox, Xbox One, TVJS
 ---

-# Progressive Web Apps for Xbox One
+# Tailor your PWA for Windows

 You can extend a web application and make it available as an Xbox One app via Microsoft Store while still continuing to use your existing frameworks, CDN and server backend.
 And like all Universal Windows Platform (UWP) apps, Progressive Web Apps (PWAs) running on Xbox One can also call native Windows 10 APIs.
 There are already a number of PWAs available for the Xbox One, particularly in the category of [media playback apps](#media-pwas-for-xbox).